 HBR has further committed to refer unresolved Privacy Shield complaints to the International Centre for Dispute Resolution, a division of the American Arbitration Association (“ICDR/AAA”), an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit Privacy Shield for more information or to file a complaint.
 The services of ICDR/AAA are provided at no cost to you.

 HBR is subject to the investigatory and enforcement powers of the US Federal Trade Commission.

 Individuals covered by Privacy Shield may seek binding arbitration to determine, for residual claims, whether HBR has violated its obligations under the Privacy Shield Principles regarding your personal information and whether any such violation remains fully or partially unremedied – this option is only available for these purposes.
 For additional information about the Privacy Shield arbitration process, please visit the Privacy Shield website at Privacy Shield Arbitration.

 HBR may disclose personal information in special cases when we have a good faith belief that it is necessary to (a) conform to legal requirements or to respond to lawful requests by public authorities, including to meet national security or law enforcement requirements; (b) protect and defend our rights or property; (c) enforce the website Terms and Conditions; or (d) act to protect the interests of our users or others.

 TRANSFERS TO AGENTS

-If a third-party service provider providing services to HBR processes personal information from the EU that is subject to the Privacy Shield in a manner inconsistent with the Privacy Shield Principles, HBR will be liable unless we can prove we are not responsible for the event giving rise to the damages.
+If a third-party service provider providing services to HBR processes personal information from the EU and Switzerland that is subject to the Privacy Shield in a manner inconsistent with the Privacy Shield Principles, HBR will be liable unless we can prove we are not responsible for the event giving rise to the damages.